clean-code-craft-tcq-1/test-for-analytics-Padmashree-DJ/README.md

 5. Real Time Clock data for timestamp information for recording trends.
 6. Trend setting information as to what is to be considered as a trend.
 7. The means of notifying mechanism to be known e.g. is it email alert or controller alert or any other system alert.
+8. Storage device or memory to store PDF generated.

 ### Mark the System Boundary